 Determining Fault in Houston Truck Accidents

-Texas Truck Accident Lawyers with a Winning Record
+Texas Truck Accident Lawyers with a Winning Record.
+Helping the Injured Nationwide.

 While many trucking companies and professional truck drivers adhere to safety regulations and conduct trucking operations safely, there are unfortunately some who willfully and knowingly disregard regulations and operate their trucks with negligence.
 A typical passenger vehicle is no match for a massive 80,000-pound 18-wheeler truck.
 If the commercial truck is poorly maintained or dangerously operated, there is a high possibility that other motorists traveling nearby could be seriously injured or even killed.
 If you were injured in a truck accident, you need to take action and speak with an attorney about your case.
 A Houston truck accident attorney from Arnold & Itkin can provide you with a helpful consultation free of charge, so you understand your rights and options.
 We are prepared to fight for the recovery you deserve.

 Who Is at Fault for the Truck Accident?